LinzhiChips/bonanza/README.txt

 Known bugs
 ----------

-- The vertical structure of the Web UI is not as intended.
-E.g., if the right side needs a horizontal scrollbar, you need to scroll down to reach it.

 - The interaction of miner selection (left) and the variables (right) can be confusing in Test mode.